AJK24/Ch13/README.md

 Everything else is run with d8

-used seqlast.js and searchlast.js to answer number1 in chapter 13
+d8 lasttest.js and  it uses searchlast.js to answer number1 in chapter 13